akebu6/SOLVEAURA/README.md

 > Better known as **Solving Operations with a Learning Voice-Enabled Assistance for Understanding and Responsive Auditory** is a project aimed to aid the Visually Impaired in learning Mathematics

 # About
+The aim of this research proposal is to develop and assess the effectiveness of SOLVEAURA, an innovative voice-enabled step-by-step explanation system, designed to empower visually impaired students at Lions School for the Visually Impaired in their pursuit of advanced mathematics education beyond ninth grade.
+SOLVEAURA seeks to address the unique learning challenges faced by visually impaired students in comprehending complex mathematical concepts, thereby fostering a more inclusive and effective learning environment.

 # Documentation
 ### Problem Statement